Pandemonium (band): 1980s

 Arriving in Los Angeles in late 1980 with original drummer Kevin Fitzgerald, Pandemonium began playing the local club circuit, along the way playing shows with Ratt, W.A.S.P., Great White, Malice, Metallica, and other groups.
 After a couple of years the band had risen to weekend headlining status at famous clubs such as the Troubadour, the Whisky a Go Go and the Roxy.
-After appearing on the first Metal Massacre album with Ratt, Bitch, Steeler and Metallica, Pandemonium signed a three-album deal with Metal Blade Records.
+After appearing on the first Metal Massacre album with Ratt, Bitch, Steeler and Metallica, Pandemonium signed a three-album deal with Metal BladeRecords.

-1983 saw the release of their first album Heavy Metal Soldiers, increasing press coverage, good reviews, and the arrival of new drummer Glen Holland.
-During this time Pandemonium shared stages with bands such as Ratt, Metallica, Slayer, Quiet Riot, Black and Blue, Rough Cutt, White Sister, Girlschool, and W.A.S.P.
-In mid-1984 the band played a sold-out show back in their home state of Alaska, opening for the Scorpions in Anchorage, on their Blackout tour.
+1983 saw the release of their first album Heavy Metal Soldiers, increasing press coverage, good reviews, and the arrival of new drummer Glen Holland, later in Noize Toys and also known as Glen Söderling (W.A.S.P, 1987) and Tripp Holland in the band Engines of Aggression.
+During this time Pandemonium shared stages with bands such as Ratt, Metallica, Slayer, Quiet Riot, Black'N Blue, Rough Cutt, White Sister, Girlschool, and W.A.S.P.
+In mid-1984 the band played a sold-out show back in their home state of Alaska, opening for the Scorpions in Anchorage, on their Love at First Sting tour.

 Second album, Hole In The Sky was release late in 1985, on Metal Blade Records, and featured new drummer Dave Basch.
 Engineered and co-produced by well known producer Bill Metoyer, this album had much better, heavier sound and received great reviews.
 During the next year, Pandemonium had moved up to headlining status at all of the major venues in the Los Angeles area, and also toured some, including shows all over California and in Las Vegas.

 Their third album, The Kill, also co-produced by Bill Metoyer, was released in early 1988, and featured new drummer Dave Graybill.
 The band shed their glam image to go along with the much heavier, Black Sabbath influenced sound of the new record.
-Many shows were played in the Los Angeles area to support it, including big LA shows headlined by Savatage, Kings X, Sanctuary, and Killer Dwarves among others.
+Many shows were played in the Los Angeles area to support it, including big LA shows headlined by Savatage, Kings X, Sanctuary, and Killer Dwarfs among others.
 After the departure of drummer Graybill in 1989, sensing the changing of the music scene, Pandemonium broke up in late 1989.